Birdchain/birdchain/README.md

 ## BTC token functionality

-In order to further the development of the platform and get to the global market as soon as possible we are going to raise extra funding by running an ICO campaign.
+In order to further the development of the platform and get to the global market as soon as possible we are going to raise funding by running an ICO campaign.

-Birdchain issued   9,402,750,000  BCT tokens total, of which 43% will be put on sale.
+Birdchain will issue 9,402,750,000  BCT tokens total, of which 43% will be put on sale.
 The base cost of tokens will depend on the popularity of the platform, and their holders.
 Birdchain token is an A2P SMS distribution service and all owners of BCT are either users of the service, or resellers of the token.